deficollective/defiscan/src/content/protocols/ethena/usde.md

 # Dependencies

-Go into more detail of the oracle, bridge, or other dependency the defi protocol is using
+## CEXs

+The Ethena USDe Stablecoin protocol relies on centralized exchanges (CEXs) for maintaining short perpetual positions to create a delta neutral strategy.

+The CEXs that are used by Ethena USDe protocol include Binance, OKX, Deribit and Bybit.
+By splitting the strategy into multiple CEXs, Ethena can reduce the risk of a single exchange failure.

+## Custodians (Off-Exchange Settlement)

+Ethena holds the backing assets used in CEXs for perpetual positions in custody with "Off-Exchange Settlement" solutions which allows to delegate funds to the CEX trades without transferring the assets to the CEX.
+The funds only flow for settlement of PnL and paying funding rate.
+Via Copper Clearloop this happens daily to prevent accumulation of unsettled profit/loss.
+In case of an exchange failure, Ethena should be able to delegate the funds to other exchanges to continue the strategy.

+OES providers that Ethena uses include Copper, Ceffu and Fireblocks.

+## Centralized Stablecoins

+Ethena allocates parts of their funds during market downturn in USDC and USDT to earn yield via

 # Governance

-Ethena governance using the ENA token is purely signalling.
-Holders of ENA participate in off-chain voting via Snapshot, where they may submit and vote on proposals related to risk parameters, vault configurations, supported collateral, and other protocol adjustments.
+Ethena governance using the `ENA` token is purely used for signalling.
+Holders of `ENA` participate in off-chain voting via Snapshot, where they may submit and vote on proposals related to risk parameters, vault configurations, supported collateral, and other protocol adjustments.

-Votes cast on Snapshot are non-binding.
+Votes cast on Snapshot are technically not binding.
 Their outcomes inform the Ethena Labs Team and the Risk Committee, who are responsible for executing changes on-chain through controlled permission owners like the [Dev Multisig](#security-council).
 The Risk Committee consists of selected individuals or entities elected by the Ethena Labs Team.

-The ENA token itself is governed by the [Dev Multisig](#security-council), which holds exclusive access to the mint function.
-Token minting is constrained to a maximum of 10% annually and can only occur once per year.
-The ownership of ENA is non-renounceable, but transferable via `transferOwnership`.
+The `ENA` token itself is governed by the [Dev Multisig](#security-council), which holds exclusive access to the mint function.
+Token minting is constrained to a maximum of 10% annually and can only occur once every year.
+The ownership of `ENA` is non-renounceable, but transferable via `transferOwnership`.

 Ultimately _Governance_ execution remains under centralized control.